From $25 House to...

 According to the neighbors who sold us our 1899 Victorian just 150 feet away, an older woman had lived in it for decades until it became too much, and she was taken away to a nursing home.
 For ten years, the house had been left unoccupied and unloved.
 Broken into repeatedly, it had long since been boarded up by the city.
 The only occupants now were a troupe of raccoons who entered and exited through a hole near the roof line each morning and night.

 When a sign went up in August 2013 in the front yard stating that the house would be sold on the courthouse steps for unpaid back taxes, I was so excited.
-But we had just moved into our house less than a year before, and we certainly didn't have the $3,000+ they were asking for lying around.
+But we had just moved into our house six months earlier, and we certainly didn't have the $3,000+ they were asking for lying around.
 We waited to hear who the new owners would be.
 But at that time, there was no land rush like there is now.
-The house hadn't sold.
+The house didn't sell.
 Instead, it went into a land-holding entity, Land Bank, which was managed by the city.

-To say that they were overwhelmed with properties in dire need of care is an understatement.
+To say that the city was overwhelmed with properties in dire need of care is an understatement.
 At the time, over 4,000 properties were listed with Land Bank.
 Most were empty lots, but many, like the Old Lady House, were buildings in various states of disrepair.

 By early 2014, we were heavily involved in our local community and attending the monthly meetings.
 My husband, Dave, was asked to serve as the vice-president, and later president, of the Lykins Neighborhood Association.
 We learned a lot about revitalization in those meetings, as well as the ins and outs of working with Land Bank.
 And as a direct result of that, we toured the property in spring 2014 and submitted a Scope of Work to Land Bank and applied to purchase it.
 Land Bank's stated price was $14,000, but the Scope of Work was accepted in lieu of payment with the additional $25 added to the top of it.